Poisson Cohomology of Broken Lefschetz Fibrations: Introduction

-We show that the formal Poisson cohomology and its generators around folds can be computed viewing the singular circles as point singularities of a 3-manifold.
-In particular, the proof of Proposition \ref{cohomology circles} shows that one can decompose the coboundary operator in a way that isolates a point singularity in a 3-manifold and then adds an extra dimension in both the manifold and the singularity to get the fold singularity of a bLf.
-Restricting the Poisson structure on this 3-manifold, we get a Poisson structure determined by a weight homogeneous polynomial with isolated singularity as in \cite{P06}.
-The weight homogenous polynomial that we use is one of the Casimirs of the original Poisson structure around the singular circle.
-This property is reflected in the cohomology spaces as well, as the cohomology class of the vector field tangent to the circle is the generator of the first Poisson cohomology group.
+For the Poisson cohomology around folds, our computation shows that in terms of cohomology, the singular circles can be viewed essentially as point singularities of a 3-manifold.
+In particular, the proof of Proposition \ref{cohomology circles} shows that one can decompose the coboundary operator in a way that isolates a point singularity in a 3-manifold and then adds an extra dimension in both the manifold and the singularity to get the fold singularity (circle) of a bLf.
+Restricting the Poisson structure on this 3-manifold, we get a Poisson structure determined by a weight homogeneous polynomial with isolated singularity as in Pichereau\cite{P06}.
+The weight homogenous polynomial that we use is naturally one of the Casimirs of the original Poisson structure.
+As a corollary, one could say that the computation of Poisson cohomology for fold singularities, can be thought of as an example of transferring the results in \cite{P06} to dimension 4.
+The main result of the paper is the following.

-For the Poisson cohomology around Lefschetz points we use a different strategy.
-Most of the 4-dimensional calculus for homology developed in \cite{P09} can be used here with some amendments related to the Poisson structure around Lefschetz point.
-In order to build compact formulas for the coboundary operator one needs a specific Clifford rotation $D$ of $\mathbb{R}^4$ that fixes the singularity, and an endomorphism $K$ of $\mathfrak{so}(4)$ that fixes $D$.
-We use these more generally at first, to compute formulas for the Poisson coboundary operator for any Jacobian Poisson structure in 4 dimensions.
-Then we restrict back to the Poisson cohomology of bLfs.
-Due to unimodularity and seen as free Casimir modules, the cohomology spaces have the same rank as the Poisson homology spaces of the Sklyanin algebra.
-We compute their generators explicitly as shown in the main result of the paper.